11 flood victims killed after boat taking them to safer location capsizes in Pakistan | Law-Order

 11 flood victims killed after boat taking them to safer location capsizes in Pakistan

-At least 11 people, including women and a child, were drowned and several others remained missing when a boat carrying 30 flood victims capsized in the swollen Indus river in Pakistans Sindh province on Monday, according to a media report.The incident happened in Bilawalpur village in Sindhs Sehwan when the people affected by the devastating floods were migrating from submerged villages to a safer location to save their lives, The Express Tribune reported.The people who drowned were migrating from submerged villages to save their lives when the unfortunate accident took place.
+At least 11 people were drowned and several others remained missing when a boat carrying 30 flood victims capsized in the swollen Indus River in Pakistans Sindh province on Monday, according to a media report.The incident happened in Bilawalpur village in Sindhs Sehwan city when a boat taking flood victims from submerged villages to a safer location capsized, The Express Tribune newspaper reported.The people who drowned were migrating from submerged villages to save their lives when the unfortunate accident took place.

 - Country: